perlogix/opsy/README.md

 ![Slack Message](https://perlogix.com/assets/images/opsy-slack.png "Slack Message")

 **Build Docker Container**

 ```sh
 ./start.sh build
 ```

 **Run Docker Container**

 ```sh
 ./start.sh run
 ```

 **Clean Docker System**

 ```sh
 ./start.sh clean
 ```

 **Make Self-Signed Cert**

 ```sh
 ./start.sh mkcert
 ```

 **Custom run by uncommenting the function calls at the bottom of the start.sh script.**

 ```sh
 ./start.sh
 ```

 ### linux-ops

 - Install and execute the install.sh, which will install and run the maintenance.sh, quick-secure.sh, and server-setup.sh scripts on your Linux system.
 - If you only want one of the scripts, copy the main branch's raw file onto your server and execute it.

 ```sh
 curl -LO https://raw.githubusercontent.com/perlogix/opsy/main/linux-ops/install.sh && chmod 0755 ./install.sh && ./install.sh
 ```

 ### vagrant-envs

 - Clone repo and cd to vagrant-envs
 - Run `vagrant up`
 - SSH via `vagrant ssh`

 <p align="right">(<a href="#top">back to top</a>)</p><br>

 ## Configurations

-The majority of the defaults in the files in the project are meant to be as unopinionated as possible.
+The majority of the defaults in the files of the project are meant to be as unopinionated as possible.
 The server-setup.sh script has the most opinions for setting up a Linux box.
 Some of the configurations like sysctl might be too aggressive depending on the environment and compliance controls you need.
 Throughout this project, some of the default sets are not for everyone but should be easy to change with minimal understanding of shell, Linux, and Docker.

 ### k3s vagrant-env